 Now add the sugar and put the pot back on the stove.
 Stir over small heat with a wooden spoon until the sugar has dissolved and everything has become a fine mass.
 Let the mixture cool down and later form into walnut-sized balls.

 Fill the dough: simply form the dough into a circle and wrap the balls on one side in it and close.
 Add excess dough.
 Try to get the dough relatively thin, if it is too thick it will not quite.
 A good guide you can see in the Video below.
 The ball does not have to be perfectly round.
 It blows up during frying automatically and is thereby by itself nice round, so do not worry 🙂

-Fry sesame balls: place the balls in plenty of oil and fry slowly over small to medium heat.
+Fry the Chinese sesame balls: place the balls in plenty of oil and fry slowly over small to medium heat.
 If the Oil does not cover the balls you have to rotate the bullets with chopsticks or a fork, by stirred around in the Oil.